zipvilization/Zipvilization/world/solumworld/index.md

 **WORLD-SCALE**

-It represents Zipvilization globally.
+It represents Zipvilization broadly.

 **GRAPHICAL**

-It transforms valid state into a visible world.
+It transforms valid translated state into a visible world.

+**NAVIGABLE**

+Humans can move across and explore Zipvilization.

+**SATELLITE-LIKE IN SCALE**

+It provides broad geographical observation rather than unlimited local detail.

 **DATA-BOUND**

 Canonical meaning must follow real state and canonical rules.

+**LIMITED IN DEPTH**

+Detailed exploration inside a Colonist's Territory belongs to SolumView.

 **EVOLVING**